binarydev/dreamcatcher/README.md

 Microservice providing a lightweight API for generating PNG and PDF representations of a web page.
 Powered by [Node](https://nodejs.org/en/), [Express](https://expressjs.com/), [Electron](http://electron.atom.io/), and [Nightmare](http://www.nightmarejs.org/)

+Includes a Dockerfile for running the microservice in an easy, headless, and isolated manner

 # Installation with Docker

 ### Step 1: Acquire the image